major101x/markdown-previewer-react/README.md

 # React Markdown Previewer

 This is a freeCodeCamp certification project for the Front End Libraries certification.
-It is a simple React application that allows you to preview Markdown text in real-time.
+It is a React application that allows you to preview Markdown text in real-time.

 ## Installation